 What Should New Restaurateurs Know About Money and Expansion

-Both Chang and Bililies have learned a few key lessons over the years, especially about finances and expansion.
+Chang has learned a few key lessons over the years, especially about finances and expansion.

 “We try to teach our managers the basics of the P & L, and the basics of COGS, and labor costs and cash flow, and I can tell that some sort of get it, and I can tell others are just kind of reading the numbers that we've told them to read.
 And I really think if you're going to operate a business, you need to understand, just as well as you understand what happens when you mix sugar, flour, water and butter together to make a pâte brisée, you need to understand what happens when you have expenses and bills and payroll and taxes and credit card payments and all of the different ways in which people get paid and have to pay out to vendors.”